monster-penguin/BIOS-Preservation-Tool/README.md

 **Build summary example:**

 ```
-[build] Definitions:
-  canonical  — one unique BIOS file identity across all platforms
-  blob       — one physical binary stored in the database
-  present    — at least one blob stored for this canonical
-  missing    — not found in any scanned source yet
-  verified   — blob hash matches a declared value
-  unverifiable — stored but no declared hash to check against
-  hash mismatch — stored but blob hash matches none of the declared values
-  high confidence — file confirmed by 2+ platforms
-  low  confidence — file declared by exactly 1 platform

-[build] Collection summary — 2198 canonical(s) across all platforms:
+[build] Collection summary — 2740 canonical(s) across all platforms:
-  Present  :   2198  (at least one blob stored)
+  Present  :   2740  (at least one blob stored)
-    verified          :   1794
+    verified          :   2606
-    unverifiable      :    141
+    unverifiable      :    132
-      high confidence :     19  (2+ platforms corroborate)
-      low  confidence :    114  (1 platform)
-      unresolved      :      8
-    hash mismatch     :    231
-      high confidence :    187  (2+ platforms corroborate)
+      high confidence :     16  (2+ platforms corroborate)
-      low  confidence :     44  (1 platform)
+      low  confidence :    116  (1 platform)
       unresolved      :      0
+    hash mismatch     :      2
+      high confidence :      2  (2+ platforms corroborate)
+      low  confidence :      0  (1 platform)
+      unresolved      :      0
   Missing  :      0  (not yet found in any source, across all platforms)

-  Blobs stored : 2816 total  (2084 verified, 129 canonical(s) with multiple verified variants)
+  Blobs stored : 2407 total  (2273 verified, 137 canonical(s) with multiple verified variants)

-  Shopping list: roughly 372 rows expected (0 missing + 231 mismatch + 141 unverifiable).
-  Actual row count varies:
+  Report counts: each platform's 'PHYSICAL FILES' line reflects that platform's
+  perspective.
+Per-platform counts cover only the files that platform declares,
+  so missing/unverifiable counts will always be lower than the totals above.
+  hash_mismatch counts may be HIGHER per-platform than the global total above,
+  because files counted globally as 'verified' can still be the wrong version
+  for a specific platform.

+  Shopping list rows:
+    Global  'hash mismatch' count above  :    2  (no platform anywhere recognizes the file)
+    Shopping list hash_mismatch rows will :    2+ (expands for per-platform version mismatches
-    mismatch    — expands when multiple MD5 variants are declared (one row per version).
+                                                 and multiple MD5 variants per canonical)
+    unverifiable rows                     :  132+ (may expand for alias canonicals)
-    missing     — may consolidate when multiple canonicals share an expected MD5.
+    missing rows                          :    0  (may consolidate when canonicals share an MD5)
-    unverifiable — may expand: alias canonicals whose primary blob is unverifiable
-                  each appear as their own row alongside the primary canonical.
 ```

-The `Missing` count is global — canonicals absent from the database across all platforms combined.
-Per-platform counts in the Report step cover only the files that platform declares, so they will always be lower than the totals shown above.

-The `verified` count includes canonicals whose bytes are stored under a different canonical name (aliases — see [Core Concepts](#core-concepts) and DEVELOPER_NOTES §4).
-Aliases always point at a verified blob, so from a user's perspective an aliased canonical is functionally verified — staging produces a verified file.
+The `hash mismatch: 2` global count and the shopping list's hash_mismatch row count will often differ significantly.
+The global count is a floor — blobs no platform anywhere can verify.
+The shopping list also includes per-platform mismatches for globally-verified files (right bytes, wrong version for a specific platform), which can add many more rows.

 **Outputs** (written to `build/`):
 - `bios_database.sqlar` — the database